Annual Town Assembly - Local Democracy

 A simple web search for 'Annual Town Assembly' or 'Annual Parish Meeting' will return details of meetings throughout the land, in greater or lesser degrees of enthusiasm.
 These examples are chosen at random and some are better than others.
 They might prompt our more community-based councillors to intervene in PTC's current broken, destructive and unwritten policy on Annual Town Assemblies and suggest how they could return to the status of worthwhile community events.

-Council Publicity Notes Description of the Purpose of the Meeting
+Council Publicity Notes Declared Purpose of the Meeting

 Penistone